BGU-CS-VIL/dpmmpython/README.md

 ## DPMMSubClusters

-This package is a wrapper for [DPMMSubClusters.jl](https://github.com/BGU-CS-VIL/DPMMSubClusters.jl) Julia package.<br>
+This package is a wrapper for the [DPMMSubClusters.jl](https://github.com/BGU-CS-VIL/DPMMSubClusters.jl) Julia package.<br>

 ### Installation